ecmwf/earthkit-transforms/docs/source/why.rst

 The results of transformations are designed to be easily visualised with the companion library, earthkit-plots, with methods that return plot-ready objects.

-**earthkit-transforms** is used in a number of ECMWF projects, including the on-the-fly production of `daily statistics for the ERA5 reanalysis <https://cds.climate.copernicus.eu/datasets/derived-era5-single-levels-daily-statistics>`_ and in the backend processing of several Climate Change Service web-applications, e.g. to produce the anomaly data used to produce cliamte stripes.
+**earthkit-transforms** is used in a number of ECMWF projects, including the on-the-fly production of `Daily statistics for the ERA5 reanalysis <https://cds.climate.copernicus.eu/datasets/derived-era5-single-levels-daily-statistics>`_, in the backend processing of Climate Change Service `Global temperature trend monitor <https://apps.climate.copernicus.eu/global-temperature-trend-monitor/?tab=plots>`_, and is used to produce the anomaly data visualised in the infamous climate stripes, as demonstrated below.

 .. figure:: _static/climate-stripes-reading.png